UWCCDL/CMC-DCM/README.md

 # Testing the Common Model of Cognition as a Brain Architecture

 This project aims to examine the feasibility of the Common Model of Cognition as a feasibile, high-level brain architecture.
-It is a joint project carried out with [John Laird](https://laird.engin.umich.edu/) of the University of Michigan, Christian Lebiere of Carnegie Mellon University, and [Paul Rosenbloom](https://viterbi.usc.edu/directory/faculty/Rosenbloom/Paul) of the University of Southern California.
+It is a joint project carried out with [John Laird](https://laird.engin.umich.edu/) of the University of Michigan, Christian Lebiere of Carnegie Mellon University, and [Paul Rosenbloom](https://viterbi.usc.edu/directory/faculty/Rosenbloom/Paul) of the University of Southern California, and funded by the Air Force Office of Scientific Research.

 ## The Common Model of Cognition